neu-vi/HOI-Diff/behave_process/README.md

 We have prepocessed the BEHAVE data into [HumanML3D](https://github.com/EricGuo5513/HumanML3D) format.
 The human pose is represented in the local space, while the object pose is in the global space.

 ## Download
-The motion data and annotations can be downloaded from [here](https://drive.google.com/file/d/168EPBHlzUZidJG-xaE0YZ6k4fByGTGo4/view?usp=sharing).
+The preprocessed motion data and annotations can be downloaded from [here](https://drive.google.com/file/d/1w7IRaMMhdU2PM1Dk4nkfKAFbXTf4iPZA/view?usp=sharing).

 ## Dataset Structure